-Cash amounts held by ACM Shanghai at PRC banks in mainland China are subject to a series of risk control regulatory standards from PRC bank regulatory authorities.
-ACM Shanghai is required to obtain approval from the State Administration of Foreign Exchange ("SAFE") to transfer funds into or out of the PRC.
+Cash amounts at the banks in mainland China are subject to a series of risk control regulatory standards from mainland China bank regulatory authorities.
+ACM's subsidiaries in mainland China are required to obtain approval from the State Administration of Foreign Exchange ("SAFE") to transfer funds into or out of mainland China.
 SAFE requires a valid agreement to approve the transfers, which are processed through a bank.
-Other than these PRC foreign exchange restrictions, ACM Shanghai is not subject to any PRC restrictions and limitations on its ability to transfer funds to ACM Research or among our other subsidiaries.
-However, cash held by ACM Shanghai in mainland China does exceed applicable insurance limits and is subject to risk of loss, although no such losses have been experienced to date.
+Other than these mainland China foreign exchange restrictions, ACM's subsidiaries in mainland China are not subject to any mainland China restrictions and limitations on its ability to transfer funds to ACM Research or among our other subsidiaries.
+However, cash held by ACM's subsidiaries in mainland China does exceed applicable insurance limits and is subject to risk of loss, although no such losses have been experienced to date.

 ACM California periodically procures goods and services on behalf of ACM Shanghai.
 For these transactions, ACM Shanghai makes cash payments to ACM California in accordance with applicable transfer pricing arrangements.
-For the year ended December 31, 2022, cash payments from ACM Shanghai to ACM California for the procurement of goods was \$37.0 million and for services was \$3.3 million.
+For the years ended December 31, 2023 and December 31, 2022, cash payments from ACM Shanghai to ACM California for the procurement of goods and services were \$42.5 million and \$30.2 million, respectively.
 ACM California periodically borrows funds for working capital advances from its direct parent, CleanChip.
 ACM California repays or renews these intercompany loans in accordance with their terms.

 For sales through CleanChip and ACM Research, a certain amount of sales or advance payments from customer proceeds is repatriated back to ACM Shanghai, a subsidiary, in accordance with applicable transfer pricing arrangements in the ordinary course of business.
 ACM Research provides services to certain customers located in the U.S., Europe and other regions outside of mainland China to support the evaluation of first tools and provide support for tools under warranty on behalf of ACM Shanghai.
-For these transactions, ACM Shanghai makes cash payments to ACM Research, Inc. in accordance with applicable transfer pricing arrangements.
+For these transactions, ACM Shanghai makes cash payments to ACM Research in accordance with applicable transfer pricing arrangements.